 A new picnic pavilion adjacent to the BBQ areas would provide shelter for two new picnic settings, and must be designed sympathetically and take into consideration existing heritage structures such as the Fish Hatchery and Tennis Pavilion.

-Remove and relocate existing pavilion near Viaduct.
 Provide a new picnic pavilion in the BBQ area adjacent to Ellesmere Place that is sympathetic to the existing heritage building buildings on site such as the Fish Hatchery and Tennis Pavilion.

 Playground and Picnic Area